ladybug-tools/spider/pages/markdown-help.md

 [Markdown Cheat Sheet]( #utilities/markdown-cheat-sheet.md )
 ===

-Interesting things you can do with Markdown.
+We use [Markdown]( https://en.wikipedia.org/wiki/Markdown ) for creating read me and other text files.
+Markdown may also be used to enhance the display of GitHub isues.
+Interesting things you can do with Markdown are listed below.

 ### Links of Interest

 * <https://github.com/showdownjs/showdown>
 * <https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet>

 ### Text